 Repeat this process every time you want to add a new client to your list.

 Manage Your Client Lists with Asana for Better Results

-Ideally, what a client management system in Asana will do is free you from the burden of tracking down client information in emails, notepads, and a variety of other platforms through which your team communicates.
+There are other options that may suit your business better, but ideally, what a client management system in Asana will do is free you from the burden of tracking down client information in emails, notepads, and a variety of other platforms through which your team communicates.
 Instead, this centralized and secure system gives you everything you need right away, empowering you to focus on delivering results to clients.